Changissnz/my_career/README.md

-conditions overall carries too much commercial zeal on the one hand, and too much collectivist utopian rumination on the other hand, to be more credible than the awe it triggers on those under naivette.
+conditions overall carries too much commercial zeal on the one hand, and too much collectivist utopian rumination on the other hand, to be more credible than the awe it triggers in those under naivette.
 A lot of modern digital technology is distributed by limited liability companies, and that really speaks a lot for the U.S. approach to data privacy in comparison to its European Union counterparts